Immutablevoid/Speedrun.com-Leaderboard-Exporter/README.md

 ```

 Option 1 will export the leaderboard of *game* for *category*.
 It will also apply the query.
-Option 2 will list and export all the speedruns (personal bests) by *user*.
+Option 2 will list and export all the speedruns (personal bests) performed by an individual, defined by *user* in config.py.

 More information can be found by looking into the speedrun.com API, which can be found [here](https://github.com/speedruncomorg/api).